rem-aster/rem-aster/README.md

   "os for code": "ubuntu in wsl",
   "code editor": "vscode",
   "achievements": ["Had an internship in VK (4 months total)", "Go course by Yandex completed",
-                   "Had a minecraft server (80+ online daily)", "Learned Rust by myself"] }
+                   "Made a minecraft server in 2020 (80+ online daily)", "Learned Rust by myself"] }
 ```